hammerheim-game/hammerheim-rules/6-optional-rules.md

 as normal.
 Two-handed weapons are not permitted.
 The use of a pistol in the first round of hand-to-hand combat replaces the model’s usual weapon.
-Armour Bonus: All riding animals give their riders a +1 armour save bonus.
+Armor Bonus: All riding animals give their riders a +1 armor save bonus.
 Bolting Mounts: In certain circumstances, a mount may bolt.
 A bolting mount must make a Leadership test at the beginning of the owning player’s turn; if successful it stops